Miserlou/django-easy-split/README.md

 Easy split testing for Django!

 Stop guessing and start testing!
-With **django-easy-split**, you'll be able to scientifically prove which aspects of your site work better than others.
+With **django-easy-split**, you'll be able to scientifically prove which aspects of your site convert better than others.
 Works great for testing copy, designs, styles, layouts, assets, and even pricing and feature sets.

-With just a few simple template tags, you'll be able to generate reports about how your experiments are performing.
+With just a few simple template tags, you'll be able to generate detailed reports about how visitors respond to various experimental aspects of your site.

 ## Features